-A talented artist, MORRISON POLKINGHORNE, will be taking over the Gallery at Sofitel Phnom Penh Phokeethra from February to April 2020 to showcase his unique art technique by the adaptation of pointillism classical art form.
+A talented artist, MORRISON POLKINGHORNE, will be taking over the Gallery at Sofitel Phnom Penh Phokeethra to showcase his unique art technique by the adaptation of pointillism classical art form.

-Based in Battambang, Artist Morrison POLKINGHORNE unveils his grey- and black-toned paintings made from lotus stems and artisanal petal ink in Sofitel Phnom Penh Phokeethra’s art gallery from February through April 2020.
+Based in Battambang, Artist Morrison POLKINGHORNE unveils his grey- and black-toned paintings made from lotus stems and artisanal petal ink in Sofitel Phnom Penh Phokeethra’s art gallery.

 Monochrome ink wash paintings, classically from China and Japan, are amongst the world’s oldest artistic traditions.
 In his contemporary take, Morrison adapts pointillism to this classic art form: First by using lotus stems as his brush, and secondly by creating an organic ink from its flower petals that is both holistic and spiritual in nature